rackerlabs/rackspace-how-to/content/rackspace-email/view-invoice-history-cloud-office-control-panel.md

 3. Click an invoice number to view a detailed invoice.

    - To print the invoice, click **Print Invoice** in the upper-right corner of the invoice window.
-   - To export the invoice as a CSV, click **Export CSV**, and then save the file to your computer.
+   - To export the invoice as a CSV file, click **Export CSV**, and then save the file to your computer.